confluentinc/ksql/documentation/quickstart.rst

 Option 1: Docker
 ^^^^^^^^^^^^^^^^

+This assumes Docker on Mac.
+If you are still using Docker Machine, please upgrade <TODO: INSERT LINKS>.
 If you are new to Docker, get a general overview of Kafka on Docker: http://docs.confluent.io/current/cp-docker-images/docs/quickstart.html

 <TODO: Docker>